 If your life, or the life of a loved one, has been affected by a building site contractor accident we can help.

 The purpose of this guide is to help anyone who has suffered a building site contractor accident and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

-Although there have been significant reductions in the numbers and rates of injury over the last 20 years, with an average of 75 workers a week having sustained a serious injury on a building site in 2013/14, construction remains a high risk industry.
+Although there have been significant reductions in the numbers and rates of injury over the last 20 years, with over 50 workers a week having sustained a serious injury on a building site in 2019/120, construction remains a high risk industry.

 But with 40% of the workforce self-employed, a mix of contractors, sub-contractors, self-employed workers, independent contractors, agency workers and casual labourers may be at work on a building site.

 Who is responsible for contractors' safety, and who is responsible if a contractor on a building site is injured?

 What the regulations say